 Before and After Rhinoplasty Surgery by Dr Stephen Kleid

-Click here for more Rhinoplasty before and after photos.
+Click here for Rhinoplasty before and after photos.

-6 Common Concerns that Rhinoplasty Surgery can help to resolve
+6 Common Concerns that Rhinoplasty Surgery may help

-Below is a list of the most commonly expressed concerns about nose appearance that lead individuals to explore getting a nose job.
-Be sure to read all the way to the end to learn about what is important to consider before you choose elective surgery to shape or resize your nose.
+Below is a list of the most commonly expressed concerns about nose appearance that lead individuals to consider Nose Surgery.

 - The type of nose that is either on the wide side (broad) or flat across the bridge, is especially common in many Asian, African and Hispanic ethnicities.

-- Asian Rhinoplasty surgery can correct this by reducing the width of the nasal bridge, adjusting the tip of the nose as well as refining the base of the nose.
+- Asian Rhinoplasty surgery may correct this by reducing the width of the nasal bridge, adjusting the tip of the nose as well as altering the base of the nose.

-- The procedure most frequently used for a flat or low bridge is called ‘Augmentation Rhinoplasty’, which may involve the use of bridge implants.
+- The procedure most frequently used for a flat or low bridge is called ‘Augmentation Rhinoplasty’, which may involve using bridge implants.

-- After nose bridge augmentation surgery, most patients will notice a big improvement in the contour of the entire nose and an altered facial appearance.
+- After nose bridge augmentation surgery, most patients may notice an altered contour of the entire nose.

-- But you must be aware that the healing process can take up to a year or more before the related swelling resolved completely.
-Like most things, it can take time to become accustomed to a different look, even if you love the result.
-Learn how to Reduce Bruising and Swelling After Rhinoplasty or Septoplasty.
+- However, you must be aware that the healing process can take up to a year or more before the related swelling resolves completely.

 - Patients who complain of this nose trait tend to have a more rounded tip due to the shape of the lower lateral cartilages.

-- If you have a bulbous nose tip, it can make your nose look disproportionately big, overly wide – or even both.
+- If you have a bulbous nose tip, it may make your nose look disproportionately big, overly wide – or even both.

-- Rhinoplasty can easily correct a bulbous, rounded nasal tip by reshaping the lower lateral cartilage.
+- Rhinoplasty may alter a bulbous, rounded nasal tip by reshaping the lower lateral cartilage.

 - This, in turn, creates a softer triangular appearance.

-- When a person’s nose is very big or long – or both – it can become the focus of unwanted attention or bullying.
+- When a person’s nose is overly big, long or both – it can become the focus of unwanted attention.